jithinsisaac/Health-SpO2-Tracker/README.md

 ## About the project

 - I am basically an embedded systems electronics engineer & hobbyist.
 - As a hobby, I do Full stack web development for **small** projects & for my Embedded-IoT applications
 - This project was done to learn about the various frontend & backend integrations
 - **Frontend:** HTML, CSS, Bootstrap, Javascript, jQuery
 - **Backend:** PHP
 - **Database:** MariaDB
 - **Hosting:** DigitalOcean

 ## Dependencies

 - Download the entire repository to your computer
 - Edit the src/backend.php file with your SQL servers IP address, username, password & database name
 - If local SQL server, then continue using localhost

+Feel Free to add your contributions and send pull requests to me.